Canna Lily Facts

 Canna Lily Distribution, Habitat, and Ecology

-That mainly consists of the area from South Carolina to Texas.
-Further, they appear as deep into South America as parts of the country of Argentina.
-However, the genus now exists in areas with compatible climates throughout the world, due to commerce.
+That region mainly consists of the area from South Carolina to Texas.
+They further appear as deep into South America as parts of the country of Argentina.
+The genus, however, also now exists in areas with compatible climates throughout the world, due to commerce.

 Many uses further exist for this remarkable plant, varying in different parts of the world.
-Some uses of the Canna Lily include using the seeds in jewelry.
+Some uses of the Canna Lily include using the seeds in the making of jewelry.
 Others, meanwhile, actually include fermenting the petals to make an alcoholic beverage.

-But the usefulness of this fascinating and beautiful flora does not stop there.
-That holds true given the fact that it’s also used in the production of a purple dye.
-Finally some individuals even use smoke from the burning plant as an insecticide.
+But the usefulness of this fascinating and beautiful flora does not simply end there.
+That holds true given the fact that it’s also used in the production of a bright purple dye.
+Some individuals occasionally even use smoke from the burning plant as an insecticide.

 Species Sharing Its Range